willgraham0/signal_processing/README.md

 #### Haar

 Haar wavelets are the simplest of the wavelets.
+They consist of a single, complete square wave that is dilated (stretched) and translated (shifted) across the entire length of the signal.

 The orthonormal 4x4 Haar wavelet matrix is: